Information geometric regularization of the barotropic Euler equation: Numerical experiments

 \subsection{Overview}

-The numerical experiments in this section serve the dual purpose of illustrating the behavior of solutions to the modified equations and providing proof of the concept of using the latter for numerical purposes.
-Classical methods such as the Lax-Friedrichs and Lax-Wendroff methods take the flux of the PDE as input.
-They therefore apply directly to the regularized equation in the form of \eqref{eqn:infgeo_reg_flux}.
-We emphasize that the results in this section are not yet meant to be fair comparisons to the state-of-the-art in simulating compressible flows.
-Such a comparison requires comparing to stronger baselines (such as (W)ENO schemes) and introducing an efficient approximation for the inverse of $\HHop_{\rho^{-1}}^{-1}$.
-This will be the subject of future work.
+This section illustrates the behavior of solutions to the modified equations and provides proof of the concept of using them for numerical purposes.
+We emphasize that the results in this section are not yet fair comparisons to the state-of-the-art in simulating compressible flows.
+Such would require stronger baselines and the consideration of practical aspects like computational cost, memory, and robustness.
+This is beyond the scope of this work and will be addressed in the future.
+We focus on Lax-Friedrichs and Lax-Wendroff methods as classical examples of the tradeoff between dissipation and Gibbs oscillations that is at the heart of all shock capturing.
+We use explicit methods and do not observe any additional CFL restrictions due to IGR.
+The code used to generate this section's results is available at \url{https://github.com/f-t-s/information_geometric_regularization_of_barotropic_euler}.